Skip to content

 • If a message lacks a publish_at timestamp, publisher-to-broker latency cannot be calculated.

-• Without QoS 0, message_acked events will not be generated, so subscriber-side latency cannot be calculated.
+• With QoS 0, message_acked events are not generated, so subscriber-side latency cannot be calculated.

 Query Examples